tracecomms/espower-ts-node/README.md

 Much better that ts-node users can simply keep using ts-node as they already have, with the awesome extra testing power that power-assert gives them.

+## sourcemap support

+espower-ts-node supports source-maps.
+It grabs the source map produced by ts-node and passes it into espower-ts-node.
+All you asserts & stack traces will have the right line numbers - nothing more to do.

 ##usage

 ### calling mocha directly with ts-node as a compiler - test files distinguished by extension